 At present, there is no significant assistance to drug users in prisons.
 There are no abstinence oriented treatments (de-toxication, drug free units, therapeutic communities), no substitution treatment, no official harm reduction measures such as needle exchange, nor community links in the prisons for drug users.
 There is one attempt to fill in this gap by the NGO Peoni, which implements the Atlantis rehabilitation program in the female penitentiary colony No. 5.
 The program is based on modified 12-step principles.
-The program allowed sixteen female drug users passed a complete rehabilitation course in 2007.
+The program allowed 21 female drug users passed a complete rehabilitation course in 2008.
 Additionally, one NGO is implementing projects involving prisoners: since 2001 NGO Tanadgoma have been providing VCT services to the number of prisons in the country (Rustavi colony no.2, The 5th Women's colony, Qsani colony no.7, etc); Tanadgoma served 820 prisoners in 2008.

 In 2008, Global Fund began designing a small scale methadone detoxification program for prisoners that should be operational in 2009.
-Similarly, SCAD plans to organise assistance to prisoners by refurbishing a treatment facility in one of the prisons in 2009.